Opening

 Waterloo Station in

-London and arrive at the Windsor
+London, arriving at the Windsor

 and Eton Riverside Station.